RogelioCamargo/wordle-helper/README.md

 # Wordle Helper

-This project is a Wordle solver that uses a trie data structure to efficiently find the correct word given a set of letters.
+This project is a Wordle helper that uses a trie data structure to efficiently find the correct word given a set of letters.
 Wordle is a popular word puzzle game that challenges players to guess a five-letter word in six tries.

 ## Demo